 Also, use FindSet(true) when you wish to modify any record in the set, otherwise use FindSet(false).

 Only use FindFirst() when you wish to retrieve one record and a loop isn´t needed.

 PARTIAL RECORDS.
 SETLOADFIELDS

 SetLoadFields only loads the fields included.
 Not retrieving the rest of the fields in the table and providing a faster load.
 Use it to look for specific values as in the example below.

-Don´t use it if you need to perform a modify, insert, delete, rename or transferfield of the record as all fields are needed to perform the operations.
+Don´t use it if you need to perform a modify, insert, delete, rename, or transferfield of the record as all fields are needed to perform the operations.
 This will decrease performance and will be counter-productive.

 You can improve performance by using the SetAutoCalcFields function before looping through records with FlowFields instead of calling CalcFields on each record in the loop.

 Use CalcSums instead of looping through all the records in the table to perform the sum of a specific field or fields.
-In this example both pieces of code achieve the same result but the last one is better for performance.
+In this example, both pieces of code achieve the same result but the last one is better for performance.

-The idea is that when we need to evaluate two conditions, always place the fastest first and separated from the other.
+The idea is that when we need to evaluate two conditions, always place the fastest first and separate from the other.
 This way the more intensive operation isn´t executed if it´s not needed.

 Use IsEmpty if you just want to know if a record exists but don´t need to know any values.